Poudingue/Vanilla-Normals-Renewed-1.12/README.md

 - Install a shader supporting normal and specular mapping.
 If you don't know which one, give this one a shot : http://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/1280299-sonic-ethers-unbelievable-shaders-compatible-with
-- Click on «Clone or download», then «Download as ZIP»
+- On this page, click on «Clone or download», then «Download as ZIP»
 - Type %appdata% on your start menu. (for windows, not sure for mac or linux)
 - Go to the .minecraft folder
 - Go into the ressourcepacks folder.
 Create it if it doesn't exist